 These initial mock-ups were low fidelity in order for us to move quickly.
 They also helped us in determining the information structure.

 Fully animated prototypes along with real code test were created for different parts of the project.
-This is an example of a keyboard test.
+This is an example of a keyboard test done to test visual feedback.

 The feedback was that people are now: 2X faster than using the old technology